 About GreekKeys Unicode 2008

 GreekKeys 2008 is a keyboard and font package for polytonic Greek designed for the needs of scholars, teachers, and students.
-It is designed to work both for users of Mac OS X versions 10.3 and higher (both PowerPC and Intel systems) and for users of Windows XP and Vista and Windows 7.
+It is designed to work both for users of Mac OS X versions 10.3 and higher (both PowerPC and Intel systems) and for users of Windows XP and higher (including Windows 7 and 8).
 For both platforms, it is a system-level resource that can be used in any application that is written with modern multilingual capabilities: word processors, speadsheets, browsers, text editors, graphics programs, and page layout programs.
 In fact, if you find an application that can't use the GreekKeys keyboards, it is most likely an outdated or deliberately crippled product.

 The keyboards input Greek that is encoded in accordance with the Unicode standard, and the fonts contain the accepted Unicode characters for polytonic Greek as well as many other characters needed by scholars, teachers, and students of the ancient Greek world.
 Users of the traditional GreekKeys Universal keyboard will find the arrangement to be the same in GreekKeys Unicode.
 New users will be able to learn the positions of characters and diacritics without difficulty.